Daniel-Sundae/SDE-simulator/README.md

 ## Build Prerequisites
 - CMake 3.22+
-- Qt6 (Qt5 should be fine) with MINGW
+- Qt6 (Qt5 should be fine) with MinGW.
+Can be installed for free here: https://www.qt.io/download-qt-installer-oss
 - Ninja build system

 ## Build Instructions